bmabsout/Thesis/src/chapters/03_encoding_intentionality_new.typ

 == Building an Optimizer for FPL Specifications <chap:encoding_intentionality:optimizer>

 A formal language for specifying intent is only useful if we can build an agent that optimizes for it.
-The key insight of our approach is to apply FPL composition not to the immediate fulfillment rewards, but to their expected long-term values.
+The key insight of our approach is to apply #abbrv.FPL composition not to the immediate fulfillment rewards, but to their expected long-term values.
 This allows the agent to reason about and make complex temporal trade-offs, such as sacrificing immediate fulfillment for a greater long-term outcome.
 This section introduces the core components for building such an optimizer.

 === fulfillment Q-Values ($f$Q-Values) <chap:encoding_intentionality:optimizer:fq_values>